 If you have been harmed from this treatment, you could benefit from speaking with our Cincinnati transvaginal mesh lawyers.

 Many of these side effects may make additional surgeries necessary to correct the damage caused by the transvaginal mesh.
 According to the FDA, in the case of erosion through the vaginal wall, even multiple surgeries will not fix the damage.

 On January 4, 2012 the FDA issued an order which requires surgical mesh makers to study the effects of mesh on women.
 The makers will now be required to collect data on the potential dangers of transvaginal mesh procedures.

 If you have been injured by the adverse effects of transvaginal mesh, then you may be entitled to compensation.
-The Cincinnati defective product lawyers at the law firm of O’Connor, Acciani & Levy Co., LPA has a reputation for standing up for the rights of injured people against the interests of big businesses.
-Our experienced attorneys have helped hundreds of clients who have been injured by faulty products.
+The defective product attorneys at the law firm of O’Connor, Acciani & Levy Co., LPA has a reputation for standing up for the rights of injured people against the interests of big businesses.
+Our experienced Cincinnati transvaginal mesh lawyers have helped hundreds of clients who have been injured by faulty products.